First of all: I am a Freelance Web Designer and Developer

 Perhaps gone forever are the days of playing golf twice a week, racquetball 3 times a week during lunch, an occasional snow skiing trip or scuba excursion.
 These days, I feel more comfortable just sitting in my “man cave” tinkering with my websites, blogging and reading.
 Oh, and cooking!

-Okay, enough about me, I want to hear from you, my readers!
+Okay, enough about me, I’d like to hear from you!
 Please, feel free to connect, as that’s what makes it all worthwhile!

 Thanks for reading!